 Hurricane Labor Impacts Local Large Manufacturing Company

 This catastrophic damage happened to a region that is more sparsely populated than others that have been recently devastated by hurricanes.
 The 2018 ACS estimates put Bay County’s population at 185,287.
 According to Florida’s Department of Economic Opportunity, there were 83,377 people employed in the county in March 2019, with an unemployment rate of 4.3% .
-Last year at the same time, the number of jobs was nearly 2,000 higher and unemployment was at 3.6%.
-Gulf County is much smaller with just over 16,000 residents.
+Last year, during the same time period, the number of jobs was nearly 2,000 higher and unemployment was at 3.6%.
+Gulf County is much smaller, with just over 16,000 residents.
 It had approximately 5,689 people employed in the county in March 2019 – down from 5,809 in March 2018.

 Many of the issues surrounding the economic and workforce impact of hurricanes are well documented in the literature.
 The cost of damage, the time it takes to recover, the businesses that close, and the residents that relocate can all create lasting impacts that transform regions after this level of a disaster.
 However, there are also the impacts that are not as easily traced.
 How do these regional businesses adjust for the unquantified costs of doing business in a post-hurricane labor market?
 Are employees more difficult to find and what happens to the wages for these in-demand skilled occupations?